Nectarines and Cream Overnight Oats

 If you had to choose a favorite breakfast, one that you could eat over and over again, what would it be?
 Me, I’d have to choose overnight oats.
-While I love eggs and toast, and pancakes, and green smoothies, overnight oats are my healthy breakfast of choice.
+While I love eggs and toast, and whole wheat pancakes, and green smoothies, overnight oats are my healthy breakfast of choice.
 They taste delicious, you can easily switch up the flavors and add-ins, and they take literally two minutes to mix up the night before.

 These Necatarines and Cream Overnight Oats are the fourth overnight oats recipe I’ve shared on the blog.
-In case you missed any of the first three, they are these Strawberry Chia Overnight Oats, these Peanut Butter and Banana Overnight Oats, and Our Favorite Easy Overnight Oats.
+In case you missed any of the first three, they are these Strawberry Chia Overnight Oats, these Peanut Butter and Banana Overnight Oats, and Easy Overnight Oats.
 All are reader favorites, and all are super delicious!